pretix/pretix-docs/docs/guides/widget.md

     <pretix-widget event="https://pretix.eu/demo/democon/" voucher="ABCDE123456"></pretix-widget>

-This way, the widget will only show products that can be bought with the voucher and prices according to the voucher's settings.
+This way, the widget will only display products that can be bought with the voucher and prices will be changed as defined by the voucher.
+You can also generate a code snippet that includes a voucher by using the "Pre-selected voucher" field on the widget settings page.

 <pretix-widget event="https://pretix.eu/demo/democon/" voucher="ABCDE123456"></pretix-widget>
 <noscript>